Models, Methods and Network Topology: Experimental Design for the Study of Interference: Design as a Function of Graph Topology

 The need to specify a model of propagation in order to identify an efficient experimental design leads us to question where researchers might start in developing such models.
 There is a vibrant literature, primarily in the fields of physics and applied mathematics, on graph dynamics, that provides several excellent starting points for analytical models of propagation.
 These models include the susceptible-infected-recovered disease epidemic models \citep{Kermack_Mathematical_1927, Anderson_Population_1982, Hethcote_The_2000, Daley_Epidemic_2005}, the Bass Diffusion Model \citep{Bass_Why_1994, Lenk_New_1990} and the Hopfield network \citep{Hopfield_Neural_1982} and the voter model \citep{Clifford_A_1973, Liggett_Stochastic_1997, Durrett_Random_1991}.
 In the simulation study that follows, we present and use a variant of the Ising model, a model that contains several of those mentioned above as special cases \citep{Gallavotti:1999}.
 The Ising model is a general formulation for stochastic binary-state dynamics.
-The classic Ising model has been used quite widely to characterize opinion dynamics \citep[e.g., ][]{vazquez2003constrained,fortunato2005sznajd,sousa2008effects,biswas2009model}, and we use a case of the Ising model in the simulation study presented below.
+The classic Ising model has been used quite widely to characterize opinion dynamics \citep[e.g., ][]{vazquez2003constrained,fortunato2005sznajd,sousa2008effects,biswas2009model}.